MrGallo/Python-Exercise-Management/exercises/codingbat/list-2/either-24.md

-Given an list of ints, return true if the list contains a 2 next to a 2 or a 4 next to a 4, but not both.
+Given a list of ints, return true if the list contains a 2 next to a 2 or a 4 next to a 4, but not both.

 ```
 either_24([1, 2, 2]) -> true